dscpe/dscpe.github.io/about.md

 The Data Services Continuing Professional Education (DSCPE) fills a much-needed gap in professional development of practicing librarians.

 The objective of this professional education is to train and develop a community of data services librarians.
-The curriculum is designed as an eight-week online intensive learning experience geared toward preparing working professionals to provide needed data services.
+The curriculum is designed as an ten-week online intensive learning experience geared toward preparing working professionals to provide needed data services.
 The DSCPE course delivery will involve online live sessions, remote self-paced learning, guest speakers, and capstone site mentors.

 The DSCPE program adopts a Competency-Based Education/Training (CBE/CBT) approach.
 This non-traditional approach to education meets learners where they are and allows them to advance at their own pace.
 CBE/CBT  promotes equity and empowers learners to master learning outcomes in a flexible environment.
 <br>